Plumsail/helpdesk-docs/Online/How To/How to integrate HelpDesk with MS Teams.rst

 |AddPageByURL|

-Now your HelpDesk agents can create, view and reply to the tickets from the Teams tab.
+Now, your HelpDesk agents can create, view and reply to the tickets from the Teams tab.
 To open the HelpDesk site in the browser, just click on the Globe icon (**Go to website**)